Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - Category setting — is Send expiry reminder turned on?

-- Expiry date — the certificate must have an expiry date set.
-Open the certificate and confirm.
+- Expiry date — the credential must have an expiry date set.
+Open the credential and confirm.

-- Recipient email — the certificate must have a recipient email.
+- Recipient email — the credential must have a recipient email.

 - Timing — the reminder fires once, on the morning that is exactly